surtarso/ASAPCabinetFE/README.md

 - No need to download artpacks, generate your own.
 (See [tools](#generator-tools))
 - Just what it takes to make your cabinet look good!

-_ASAPCab_ isn’t just a frontend—it’s your gateway to a complete virtual pinball experience.
+_ASAPCab_ isn’t just a frontend—it’s your gateway to a complete virtual pinball experience for Linux.
 Join us and make it yours!

 ### How it works
 - Scans recursively for `.vpx` files.